Cherry Smash

-Cherry Smash is a fountain syrup made from cherry syrup along with a blend of other fruit flavors which soda jerks mixed with carbonated water and phosphate.
+Cherry Smash was a fountain syrup made from cherry syrup along with a blend of other fruit flavors which soda jerks mixed with carbonated water and phosphate.
 During the 1920s it was available at soda fountains and pharmacies along the East Coast of the United States, but the product is no longer produced in the present day.

 History

 Cherry Smash was founded in 1901 by Richmond, Virginia, native John E. Fowler.
 In 1920, he began to produce it in a former brewery in Arlington, Virginia.
 He produced it for almost 30 years.